Jedrzej94/-WEB-Vehicle-stock-system/README.md

 - Dynamic navigation bar creation (with two CSS styles to be chosen).
 - String processing.
 - PHP procedures with PHP super-global variables.
+- Security functions such as trim, strip etc.
 - Objective programming.

 # Database